rsv-code/knit/README.md

 pom.xml of the project you want to use it in.
 [The plugin exists in Maven Central Repository](https://search.maven.org/artifact/io.github.rsv-code/knit-maven-plugin) so adding this with the latest version to the pom is all that's needed.

+Here's a complicated example with many of the available options.

 ```
 <plugin>